Iceman (Marvel Comics): Powers and abilities

 Iceman is also able to reconstitute his organic ice form if any part of it is damaged, or even if it is completely shattered, without permanently harming himself.
 He can temporarily add the mass of a body of water to his own, increasing his mass, size, and strength.
 He can survive not only as ice, but as liquid water and water vapor.
 He can also transform his body from a gaseous state back to a solid, although it is physically and mentally taxing.
 Iceman can also freeze sea water, as seen during the "Operation: Zero Tolerance" story arc.
 While he usually does not use his powers in lethal ways, his powers are so vast that they extend to the molecular level, to the point that he can freeze all of the molecules of an object/being with a thought; he once froze every single molecule of water within the body of David Haller.
 Iceman is also able to dissolve his own icy constructs.

 Iceman's powers were pushed to their limit while possessed by Emma Frost, who used Iceman to discover the fate of her Hellions.
 During this time Iceman was able to control all forms of moisture, freeze fluids inside people's bodies, travel as a liquid, solid or gas.
 Not even the combined might of the X-Men Gold team was able to stop Emma Frost in Iceman's body.
 Following this, Bobby confronted Emma about how she was able to use his powers so effectively.
 While together they made some initial progress, she refused to train him further.
 Instead he turned to Storm because they share similar elemental powers and she agreed to tutor him.

 When Iceman was injected with Mister Sinister's neuro-inhibitor by Mystique, he was able to save himself by drawing in all of the ambient moisture around him, rapidly replacing his poisoned cells with healthy material before the injection could kill him.

 During the 2013–2014 "Battle of the Atom" storyline, Iceman's future self revealed that he has the ability to create semi-independent ice structures that can act on their own, although one of these structures—demonstrating a Hulk-like physique and intellect—has gone on to join the future version of the Brotherhood.

-Aside from his superhuman powers, Iceman is also a fair hand-to-hand combatant, and received combat training at Xavier's School as well as coaching from the Black Widow and Hercules while serving with the Champions of Los Angeles.
-Iceman has taken as much combat training as Cyclops or Beast.
+In addition to his superhuman powers, Iceman has participated in hand-to-hand combat training at Xavier's School as well as coaching from the Black Widow and Hercules while serving with the Champions of Los Angeles.
+For comparison, the combat training he participated in is equivalent to that of fellow founding X-Men members Cyclops and Beast.